aldehir/ut2/README.md

 ```

 If your package requires another package, then you may pass in `-d pkg` to
-include that package in the build.
-This does not build the dependencies, it
+include that package as a dependency.
+This does not build the dependency, it
-only includes them so they must have a compiled `*.u` file in the `System`
+only includes them so there must be a compiled `*.u` file in the `System`
 directory.

 ```
 $ ut2u build -d UTComp
 ```

-To build multiple packages when developing them in parallel, then pass each one
+To build multiple packages when developing in parallel, pass each one as
-as separate arguments.
+separate arguments.

 ```
 $ ut2u build ../WSUTComp .